-6.9.4.11 void exit (int status)
+22.10.4.11 void exit (int status)

 The exit() function terminates the application.
 Since there is no environment to return to, status is ignored, and code execution will eventually reach an infinite loop, thereby effectively halting all code processing.
+Before entering the infinite loop, interrupts are globally disabled.